 Give them the time and space to share their thoughts and feelings with you, and you’ll be rewarded with a more intimate relationship.

-How to Care for an Extrovert
+How to Move With an Extrovert

 Make time for them: They will likely want to spend more time with you than you may be used to, so try to make time in your schedule.
 Even if it’s just 30 minutes a day, that can make a big difference.